 You can always resort to naming files with leading zeros, of course.
 Instead of ladedu_1.log, ladedu_2.log, …, ladedu_10.log, you can use the file names ladedu_001.log, ladedu_002.log, …, ladedu010.log.
 This also has all filenames assume the same length.

-(How to sort file names with numbers naturally using “ls” tested with macOS Sonoma 14.0–14.2 and Ventura 13.4 as well as Fedora Linux 38; updated February 2024)
+(How to sort file names by number in natural order using “ls” tested with macOS Sonoma 14.0–14.5 and Ventura 13.4 as well as Fedora Linux 38; first published August 2023, last updated July 2024)